 Did you know that white-tailed deer are native to North America?
 They are related to elk and moose.
 White-tailed deer can be spotted east of the Rocky Mountains.
 It’s also important to mention that mule deer occupy land west of the Rocky Mountains.

 These intelligent animals can adapt to a variety of habitats.
 They can prosper in the forest, and they can thrive in your backyard.
-To the surprise of some, deer can also live in deserts and parks.
+But, to the surprise of some, deer can also live in deserts and parks.

 The climate, their diet, and many other factors influence their size.
-It’s fair to say that these things also have a big impact on their size and lifespan.
+It’s fair to say that these things also have a significant impact on their size and lifespan.

 What’s the lifespan of deer?
 Intensive research shows that their lifespan can range from two to ten years.